joelvaneenwyk/PEEL_PhysX_Edition/Docs/PEEL User Manual.md

 ### Be aware of each engine's "empty" operating overhead

-In theory, when you run a physics update on an empty scene, all engines should take the same amount of time, i.e no time at all since there is nothing to do.
+In theory, when you run a physics update on an empty scene, all engines should take the same amount of time i.e., no time at all since there is nothing to do.

 In practice, of course, this is not the case.
 PEEL's first test scene